-The objective of the CFD is to allow the investor to gain leveraged exposure to the movement in the value of the underlying index (whether up or down), without actually needing to buy or sell the underlying index.
+The objective of a CFD is to allow an investor to gain leveraged exposure to the movement in the value of the underlying FX pair (whether up or down), without needing to buy or sell the underlying FX pair.
 The exposure is leveraged since the CFD only requires a small proportion of the notional value of the contract to be put down upfront as initial margin and is one of the key features of trading CFDs.
-As an example, if CFD on Apple Inc is trading at 161.60, and an investor buys 2,000 share CFDs with an initial margin of 20%, the buy price of 161.60 will mean the initial margin will be \$64,640 (20% x \$161.60 x 1 x 2,000).
-This shows the effect of leverage, in this case 5:1, means that for each 1p or one-point change, 0.01, in the price of the underlying Apple Inc, the value of the CFD changes by \$20.
-For instance, if the investor is long and the market increases in value, a \$20 profit will be made for every 1 point increase in that market.
-However, if the investor is short, a \$20 loss will be incurred for each point the market increases in value.
+As an example, if GBPUSD is trading at 1.30400 [we use one price for simplicity], and an investor buys 2 CFDs with each CFD having a contract size of £100,000 (i.e. 1 standard lot), with an initial margin of 3.33%, this will mean the initial margin will be £6,660 [Trade size x Contract size x Margin requirement as a $\% = 2 \times 100,000 \times 3.33\%$].
+The shows the effect of leverage, in this case 33.3:1, means that for each 1 pip change in the price of the underlying FX pair, the value of the CFD changes by 20 USD or £15.34.
+For instance, if the investor is long and the market increases in value, a 20 USD profit will be made for every 1 pip increase in that market.
+However, if the investor is short, a 20 USD loss will be incurred for each pip the market increases in value.

-The cash CFD does not have a pre-defined maturity date and is therefore open-ended; by contrast, a future CFD has a predefined expiry date.
-As a result, there is no recommended holding period for either and it is down to the discretion of each individual investor to determine the most appropriate holding period based on their own individual trading strategy and objectives.
+The cash CFD does not have a pre-defined maturity date and is therefore open-ended.
+As a result, there is no recommended holding period and it is down to the discretion of each individual investor to determine the most appropriate holding period based on their own individual trading strategy and objectives.

-Failure to deposit additional funds in order to meet the margin requirement as a result of negative price movement may result in the CFD being auto-closed.
+Failure to deposit additional funds in order to meet the margin requirement as a result of negative price movement may result in the CFD being auto closed.
 Assuming that only one position is being open at the time on the account, this may occur when equity on the account reaches 50% of minimum margin required for this particular open position.
+Capital Index also retains the ability to unilaterally terminate any CFD contract where it deems that the terms of the contract have been breached.